VanOvermeire/aws-sam-deployer/README.md

 # create your lambda zips. optional parameter = source root of the lambdas (default is 'lambdas')
 create_zips()
 # package and create the stack.
-StackData takes two more optional parameters: bucket prefix and template name
+StackData takes two more optional parameters: bucket prefix and template name (default is template.yaml)
 create_stack(StackData('example-stack-for-deploy', 'bucket-for-uploaded-zips')
 # remove the dists we created. optional parameter = source root of the lambdas
 remove_dists()